fabiangunzinger/online-experiments/_todo.md

 - [x] Clean up chapters and set up broad book structure to create version I can commit
 	- [x] Up to hypothesis_testing.md

-- [ ] Replace population with sample in stats part, because we do have a sample rather than a population.
-It's just that we treat our sample as if it were the population (because it is).
-But a population in stats is usually the thing you infer sth about rather than to units you work with, so it would be confusing to use population.
-Instead, use sample and then be explicit that I use finite sample approach.

-- [ ] Perform derivation for BRE
+- [x] Perform derivation for BRE
-	- [ ] Choose which approach to take: n as given or model as Binomial (I think as given makes more sense, given that this is what we have once we analyse the data)
+	- [x] Choose which approach to take: n as given or model as Binomial (I think as given makes more sense, given that this is what we have once we analyse the data)

-- [ ] Show that sigma_hat is unbiased estimator of sample variance sigma
-	- [ ] Imbens and Rubin (Appendix 6.A)
-	- [ ] ding2023first lemma c4

-- [ ] Show that CLT is justified so we can do inference
-	- [ ] Imbens Rubin
-	- [ ] ding2023first (Chapter 4, Theorem 4.2), li2017general

-- [ ] Perspectives
-- Two entities to view as either fixed or random:
-	- Potential outcomes (Sampling perspective?)
-		- wager2024causal
-		- ding2023first footnote 1 on page 25
-	- Sample sizes (BRE vs CRE)
-- Focus can be on super population or finite sample
-	- Argue that in contexts of A/B tests this doesn't make sense, since population is well defined.
-But understand what implications are.
-	- li2017general beginning of intro discusses this

-- [ ] Write chapter and consider turning it into paper (check with Max for relevant outlet if needed)

-- [ ] Problems/cases that help more deeply understand the approach
-	- [ ] Lords/Simpson paradox (see simpsons_paradox)
-	- [ ] Presence of concomitant variable (rubin2005causal section 7)

-Later
-- [ ] Read titiunik2020natural for neat definition of RCE and interesting discussion of types of randomness
-- [ ] deng2017trustworthy on more general/complex cases in online experiment practice
-- [ ] Add section on testing and CI
+- [ ] Complete BRE unbiasedness and variance calculation

 - [ ] Add section on power calculations
     - [ ] Incorporate all metrics types to power calculation (see hesterberg2024power)
     - [ ] Differentiate between relative and abs MDES (default is abs)